 Have you ever been exercising and felt like your heart was racing, you couldn’t catch your breath, felt faint, or dizzy to the point you had to leave the gym or step outside to compose yourself?Cort

 Exercise is the remedy for almost everything including relieving mental health concerns but, what if exercise is triggering mental health concerns?
-Let’s first look at our brain and one of it’s most important collection of cells.
+Let’s first look at our brain and one of its most important collections of cells.

 The Brain Has an Important Job.

 In situations that seem to be threatening the amygdala and the adrenal system are designed to override cognition and respond faster than the logical frontal cortex.
-This meaning that the instant we have an anxious thought or feeling, a flood of chemicals are pumped through the body in attempt to protect us from whatever might be threatening us.
+This means that the instant we have an anxious thought or feeling, a flood of chemicals is pumped through the body in an attempt to protect us from whatever might be threatening us.
 Even when we are just in our gym doing some cardio.